 In this report, we share findings from our research on the challenges and opportunities inherent in navigating our current mental health care ecosystem and propose five shifts to create a more accessible US mental health care system for all.

-Service providers, programs, advocates, and a support network of caregivers, employers, and community members are all part of the mental health care ecosystem.
+Service providers, programmes, advocates and a support network of caregivers, employers, and community members are all part of the mental health care ecosystem.
 The ecosystem is complex, and individuals seeking care often struggle to access the resources they need.
 The recent explosion in digital offerings can add to participants’ confusion.

 Those seeking a therapist may face challenges navigating a perplexing system of payments and insurance requirements.
 One interviewee told us, “When you’re at the end of your rope, it can be hard to go through the hoops of getting a counselor.
 Figuring out what counselors are in-network and … have openings, and then going out of pocket and fronting US$200 per appointment is exhausting when you’re severely depressed.”